2012 Big West Conference Coach of the Year

 2008 Big West Conference Co-Coach of the Year

-Last season, Galicinao led UCSB to its second consecutive 30-plus win season (31-24) and its fifth winning season during her tenure.
+In 2013, Galicinao led UCSB to its second consecutive 30-plus win season (31-24) and its fifth winning season during her tenure.
 The Gauchos finished fourth in the league, but had five athletes receive All-Big West accolades.
 Jessica Soria and Shelby Wisdom were both named to the second-team, while Lauren Boser, Keilani Jennings, and Alex Pingree earned honorable mentions.
 Jennings also clubbed a team-high nine home runs, which catapulted her to the top of the program's all-time home runs leader list with 31.

 In the spring of 2012, she led UCSB to its best league record (15-6) in program lore and its best conference finish since 2008.
 The Gauchos continued to battle for the conference title until the final day of Big West play, eventually finishing second.